bashdeban/fastmind/memory-bank/productContext.md

 WiseMapping Front End addresses the need for a modern, open-source mind mapping solution that provides professional-grade functionality without the licensing constraints of commercial alternatives.
 The project exists to democratize mind mapping technology, making it accessible to individuals, educators, and teams worldwide.

-**Strategic Evolution (Q4 2024)**: The project has strategically pivoted from a web-based application to a **VS Code Extension-focused approach** with **AI-powered capabilities**, recognizing the growing need for developer-centric mind mapping tools integrated into modern workflows.
+**Strategic Evolution (Q4 2024-Q4 2025)**: The project has strategically pivoted from a web-based application to a **VS Code Extension-focused approach** with **AI-powered capabilities**, recognizing the growing need for developer-centric mind mapping tools integrated into modern workflows.
+The AI Topic Generation System has been successfully implemented and is now production-ready, representing a major milestone in intelligent content creation.

 ### Core Problems Solved